 Training: CML provides opportunities for municipal officials to increase their knowledge and skill through workshops, training sessions and the annual conference.
-The sessions and meetings attract about 1,000 participants from throughout Colorado every year.
+The sessions and meetings attract more than 1,000 participants from throughout Colorado every year.

 CML was organized in Boulder on April 28, 1923, at the close of a three-day conference of municipal officials at the University of Colorado.
 Thirty-five delegates representing 15 municipalities attended the conference.